otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/07-debugging-and-unit-testing.md

 In the `lecture-notes` directory, you have been given a **Windows Forms Application** project called `Calculator`.
 Create a new **Unit Test Project (.NET Framework)** project in the same solution called `CalculatorTests`.
 Write unit tests to:

-- Check the `Add` method in the `Calc` class correctly returns the sum of two numbers.
+- Check the `Add` method in the `Operations` class correctly returns the sum of two numbers.
-- Check the `Subtract` method in the `Calc` class correctly returns the difference of two numbers.
+- Check the `Subtract` method in the `Operations` class correctly returns the difference of two numbers.
-- Check the `Multiply` method in the `Calc` class correctly returns the product of two numbers.
+- Check the `Multiply` method in the `Operations` class correctly returns the product of two numbers.
-- Check the `Divide` method in the `Calc` class correctly returns the quotient of two numbers, including invalid input (e.g., division by zero).
+- Check the `Divide` method in the `Operations` class correctly returns the quotient of two numbers, including invalid input (e.g., division by zero).

 ## Task 6: